h3xar0n/aws-security/README.md

 	- Use that account to use the CMK
 	- Revoke the grant
   - Check logs after changes
-- Set up GuardDuty to trigger CloudWatch Events and Lambda
-	- Set up Lambda to modify DynamoDB and send logs to CloudWatch [like so](https://aws.amazon.com/blogs/security/how-to-create-an-aws-iam-policy-to-grant-aws-lambda-access-to-an-amazon-dynamodb-table/)
-- Set up a DB in RDS with secrets stored in Secrets Manager connected to EC2
-  - Provide the EC2 instance access to read SM
-- Rotate secrets with AWS SM
-- Encrypt the EBS volume
-- Configure ADFS
-- Simulate lost private key for EC2
-- Simulate compromised root account

 ## Attempt Log
 1. 65%